eXascaleInfolab/HARP/README.md

 You can read the preprint of our paper on [Arxiv](https://arxiv.org/abs/1706.07845).

-This is an extended version of the original HARP with some fixes: executable under Python3 with the latest version of the imported libraries (gensim, deepwalk) and refined arguments.
+This is an extended version of the original HARP with some fixes: executable under Python3 with the latest version of the imported libraries (gensim, deepwalk), refined arguments and refined magic-graph (to load correctly disconnected nodes from the MAT file).
 The extension is made by Artem Lutov <artem@exascale.info>.

 # Installation